jchristgit/bolt/docs/cogs/tags.md

 ### `.tag create <name:str> <content:str...>`
 Create a new tag with the given name and content.
 The name must be unique on the server.
-Due to the way bolt's command parsing works, tag names spanning multiple words must be surrounded in quotes.
-This is not necessary for the tag content.
 ```js
 // Create a tag named 'Music' with a link as content.
 .tag create Music www.youtube.com/watch?v=DLzxrzFCyOs